flourishingkitchen.com

 Divide the quinoa salad onto 2 plates, top with a few sliced pieces of the cashew cheese.
 Garnish with microgreens to serve.

-A plate of quinoa salad with sliced cherry tomatoes, cheese, olives, cucumber and herbs. this recipe
+A plate of quinoa salad with sliced cherry tomatoes, cheese, olives, cucumber and herbs.

 Substitutions